-When you create an API using the API Publisher, you can specify the endpoint of the API backend implementation via the Endpoint page as Production and Sandbox endpoints.
+When you create an API using the API Publisher, you can specify the endpoints of the API backend implementation via the Endpoints page as Production and Sandbox endpoints respectively.

 Follow the instructions below to use Digest Auth as the endpoint authentication type when using a secured endpoint:

-Select Digest Auth as the endpoint authentication type and enter your credentials.
+Select Digest Auth as the endpoint authentication type from the drop-down menu.

 The selected Endpoint Auth Type should match with the authentication mechanism supported by the secured endpoint.